-Whether you’re training baby to bottle-feed with breastmilk, getting her ready for day care or feeding her formula, you probably have questions about bottle-feeding your newborn.
+Whether you’re training baby to bottle feed with breastmilk, getting ready for child care or feeding him formula, you probably have questions about bottle feeding your newborn.

 Our practical tips give your baby a healthy start and make bottle-feeding easier!

 The only thing that belongs in your baby’s bottle is breastmilk or formula.
 Anything else (cereal, juice, other drinks) is not necessary.

 How you bottle-feed your baby is as important as what’s in the bottle:

 - Warm bottles in a bowl of hot water or in a bottle warmer.
 Never use a microwave; it can create hot spots that can burn your baby’s mouth (the AAP also recommends not microwaving plastics as the heat can cause chemicals to leak into baby’s formula or breastmilk).
 Check the temperature of the milk by first swirling it and then squeezing a little on the inside part of your wrist.

 - Always hold your baby while feeding him.
 It helps you bond and learn to read your baby’s feeding cues.

 - Keep baby’s head straight to help him swallow.

 - Safety tip: Never prop the bottle.
 It can make him choke and raises the risk of ear infections.

 - Take breaks to burp baby.
 This helps slow down a fast eater so he has time to recognize he’s getting full.